erebelo/spring-security-jwt/README.md

 # Spring Security JWT
-REST API project developed in Java using Spring Boot framework, Spring Security for JWT Authentication and Authorization, and H2 database
+REST API project developed in Java using Spring Boot framework, Spring Security for JWT Authentication and Authorization, and H2 database.

 ----------